Movement Guide

 Holbein turns objects into public argument

-By the sixteenth century, the movement also produces some of Europe's sharpest images of public life.
+By the sixteenth century, and under the pressure of court service, diplomacy, and confessional fracture, the movement also produces some of Europe's sharpest images of public life.
 In The Ambassadors, Hans Holbein the Younger uses globes, instruments, books, fabrics, and an anamorphic skull to make diplomacy itself readable.
 The painting looks poised and controlled, yet nearly every object carries pressure: confession, measurement, learning, wealth, mortality, fracture.

-That matters because it shows the movement moving from devotion and domestic witness into politics, learning, and representation at the highest level.
+The movement has now moved from devotion and domestic witness into politics, learning, and representation at the highest level.
 Objects do not lose their force when the setting becomes elite.
 They become even more strategic.

 How to read Northern Renaissance art without overreading